Processing...

 Sample Datasets

-Three built-in sample datasets illustrate the main use cases.
+Two built-in sample datasets illustrate the main use cases.
 Each loads realistic Acadian mixedwood data with regional species codes that exercise the auto-detection mapping.

 Sample datasets are accessible from both the manual mode (buttons below the tables) and the Excel import mode (buttons below the drop zone).
 The Forest Inventory and Stand Forecast samples can also be downloaded as CSV files for use as templates.